15 Money Making ideas for the Outdoor Entrepreneur

 Become a Hiking Guide

 Imagine getting paid to hike!
-Hiking guides with a vast knowledge of local trails and nature are often booked to lead hikes.
+Hiking guides with a vast knowledge of local trails and nature are often booked to lead hiking trips.
 Potential clients include:

 • families